-1. RESEARCH INSTITUTIONS
+1. Research Institutions

-A Research Institution55 may apply only as a member of a Project Team (i.e., as a Subrecipient to a Small Business Concern).
-In STTR projects, a single Research Institution must perform at least 30%, but no more than 60%, of the work under the award in Phase I, Phase II, and/or Phase IIS (as applicable), as measured by the Total Project Cost.
+A Research Institution may apply only as a member of a Project Team (i.e., as a Subrecipient to a Small Business Concern).
+In STTR projects, a single Research Institution must perform at

-55 Research Institutions include FFRDCs, nonprofit educational institutions, and other nonprofit research organizations owned and operated exclusively for scientific purposes.
+&lt;sup>55 Research Institutions include FFRDCs, nonprofit educational institutions, and other nonprofit research organizations owned and operated exclusively for scientific purposes.
 Eligible Research Institutions must maintain a place of business in the United States, operate primarily in the United States, or make a significant contribution to the U.S. economy through the payment of taxes or use of American products, materials, or labor.